apache/spark/BREEZE.rst

   -s, --kind-cluster-start
           Starts kind Kubernetes cluster after entering the environment.
-The cluster is started using Kubernetes Mode selected and Kubernetes version specifed via --kubernetes-mode and --kubernetes-version flags.
+The cluster is started using Kubernetes Mode selected and Kubernetes version specified via --kubernetes-mode and --kubernetes-version flags.

   -x, --kind-cluster-stop